meodai/color-names/README.md

 ## Explore 🌍

+- [Color Picker & Name Search] Click the wheel to get name for a color, or just use the full text search.
 - [Color Picker]: Click the colored surface to change the color or type in a hex value below the name.
 - [Color Picker II]: Move your mouse and scroll to choose a color.
 - [Name Search]: full text search on the color list.